DonBower/Balloon/README.md

 So at this point the OS has been completly reset.
 Fortunatly, I have a full backup of what I did here on GitHub!

-First order of business, was to connect to my wifi, which had to be done via the console.
+First order of business, was to connect to my wifi, which had to be done via the KVM Interface.
 Next we update/upgrage the OS to the latest version. sudo apt-get update sudo apt-get upgrade sudo apt-get dist-upgrade sudo rpi-update